-Overview of the historical development of microcomputers in business as well as an introduction to using the Internet as an education tool.
-Emphasis will be placed on the use of an integrated software package which includes word processing, spreadsheets, database managers, graphics, desktop publishing and presentation manager for business.
+This course provides an overview of the historical development of microcomputers in business as well as an introduction to using the Internet as and educational tool.
+The course will utilize an integrated software package commonly found in the business environment.
+Emphasis will be placed on the use of spreadsheets and database use, manipulation and production for managerial decision making.
 In addition, ethical issues in software usage will be covered.